EYHN/ddi/README.md

 assert!(provider.get::<Service<DbService>>().is_ok());
 ```

-#### \* Use [`ServiceRef`] in the factory, get other services dynamically
+#### \* Use [`ServiceProvider`] in the factory, get other services dynamically

-In our previous examples service factory used static parameters to get the dependencies, in the following example we use [`ServiceRef`] to get the dependencies dynamically.
+In our previous examples service factory used static parameters to get the dependencies, in the following example we use [`ServiceProvider`] to get the dependencies dynamically.

 ```rust
 use ddi::*;